bjdash/apic-docs/README.md

 # About APIC {#apic}

-APIC provides an end to end solution for APIs staring from **design** to **documentation** to **testing.** With a simplistic UI for Designing APIs and a feature rich platform for testing them, APIC provides a common platform for your designers, developers and testers.
+APIC provides a complete end to end solution for APIs; staring from **design** to **documentation** to **testing.** With a simplistic UI for Designing APIs and a feature rich platform for testing them, APIC provides a common platform for your designers, developers and testers.

 ### Designer {#designer}